-For example, our spread on GBP/USD is capped at 5 pips.
-This means that even if the underlying GBP/USD market spread is 8 pips, our spreads will remain fixed at 5 pips until the underlying market spread retraces back below our capped 5-pip limit.
+Outside of our fixed spreads hours and for the rest of our FX markets including minor and exotic pairs, we operate Capped Variable Spreads (CVS).
+With CVS, we place a ‘cap’ or ‘ceiling’ on the maximum amount our forex spreads can go to, so you have a distinct advantage.
+For example, outside of fixed spreads hours, our spread on GBP/USD is capped at 4 pips.
+This means that even if the underlying GBP/USD market spread is 5 pips, our spreads will remain capped or fixed at 4 pips until the underlying market spread retraces back below our capped 4-pip limit.
 At this point, our spreads will then begin to track the underlying market spread once again unless the capped upper limit is breached once more.

 Slippage is common in the forex markets, particularly when prices are moving quickly.
 One of the downsides of slippage is that if a price moves by the time your trade is placed into the market, your execution price could be slightly worse.